kapc3d/vis101/hw0/README.md

 Please complete the [course survey located here](https://docs.google.com/forms/d/1m-ryd-4z4q-G95ULHcilYmC0rHRAJUH8cvidpAn7z5A/viewform).
 It should only take a few moments of your time.
 It will ask you for your **github user name**, so you must go trough the sign-up process first.
 It is imperative that you fill out the survey on time.

 ### Moodle
 Go to [Moodle](http://moodle.escience.ifmo.ru/course/view.php?id=28) and sign up for the class using your account.
-If you don't (yet) have a e-Science Moodle account, send an e-mail to [normokontroller.nii.nkt.itmo@gmail.com](mailto:normokontroller.nii.nkt.itmo@gmail.com ) with the subject "Moodle Access: your@e.mail".
+If you don't (yet) have a e-Science Moodle account, send an e-mail to [Andrey Gushchin](mailto:normokontroller.nii.nkt.itmo@gmail.com ) with the subject "Moodle Access Problems: your@e.mail".

 We will use Moodle as a forum for discussion, to find team members, to arrange appointments, and to ask questions.
 Piazza should be your primary form of communication with the staff.
 Use the staff e-mail only for individual requests, e.g., to excuse yourself from a mandatory guest lecture.
 All information such as new homework assignments will be linked from the website but announced on Moodle.